itstommymorgan/tomdoc.vim/README.markdown

 better chance that your work won't be duplicated or rendered obsolete if you check in on the current development status first.

+#### Contributors

+- [Kassio Borges](https://github.com/kassio), who took the time to re-write the plugin the way it should have been written in the first place.

 ## Development Notes

-To run the tests you'll need ruby and the bundler gem.
-To install the dependencies:
+To run the tests you'll need the following:

+- A working version of Ruby
+- A working version of vim with the `clientserver` feature enabled.
+This is *typically* enabled by default for all vim distributions - you can check this by running `vim --version` and looking for `+clientserver` in the output.

+If you have bundler, all you need to do to install the required gems is run:

 ```console
 bundle install
 ```

+If you don't have/don't want bundler, you can instead install all of the gems as described in the `Gemfile`.

 To run all the tests: